Research Institute: University of Washington, University of California Berkeley

 With a rich contextual understanding of people's attitudes toward IoT, we wanted to find actual artifacts of use.

-After collecting these findings, we produced our own mockups of the neighbor's app with visual artifacts from our self-probes and experimentation.
-As part of the content team, I would use these findings to generate written sketches of use cases as the visual team brought them to life through illustrations.
+After collecting these findings, we produced our own mockups of the Neighbor's app (Amazon) with visual artifacts from our self-probes and experimentation.
 These were analyzed and re-worked as the booklet evolved towards its final form.

 Phase 2.2: Iterations of the Workbook